-M. Helmets
+I. Helmets

 Section 1.
 Helmets Mandatory.

+Part 1.
+At all times when participating in or preparing for an event held under a USA Cycling permit, including club rides, motorcycle drivers and all motorcycle passengers shall wear a securely fastened helmet that meets the US DOT motorcycle helmet standard.

-At all times when participating in or preparing for an event held under a USA Cycling or Association permit, including club rides, motorcycle drivers and their passengers shall wear securely fastened helmets that meet the United States Department of Transportation (DOT) motorcycle helmet standard and all riders shall wear a protective, securely fastened helmet that satisfies either the DOT helmet standard or one of the following the helmet standards:
+Part 2.
+At all times when participating in or preparing for an event held under a USA Cycling permit, including club rides, all licensees who are mounted on a bicycle shall wear a securely fastened helmet that meets either the US DOT helmet standards or one of the following standards: